All Honors courses are unique and exclusive to those accepted into the Honors Program at Western Washington University.

 During their first year, Honors students take a year-long sequence (one course each quarter) that includes Honors 103, 104, and 105 or 106.
 Students take either Honors 105 or Honors 106 during Spring Quarter of their first year.

 What does “colloquia” mean?
 Colloquium is from the Latin verb loqui, meaning “to talk or speak.”
 Our colloquia offer students the opportunity to satisfy General University Requirements (GUR’s) in an intimate Honors setting.
 Rather than sitting in a lecture hall with 150+ students for an introductory-level course, students can take equivalent courses with a fraction of that number of students – typically between 20-30 students.

+Two Honors colloquia are required.
+These 200-level classes are offered each year in areas such as psychology, philosophy, and mathematics.
 Students may count any of Math 134, 135, 138, Chemistry 175, 176, or 225 in lieu of one colloquium.

 Upper Division Seminars

 Two Honors seminars are required.
 Seminars are 300-level courses and are offered in an array of fields that change each year.
 Click below to see what seminars are currently being offered.

 An Honors Senior Project is required for graduation through the Honors Program.
 This is concentrated work in a student’s major field or another field.
 It is not unusual for a student to be engaged in Senior Project work before their final year.
 Students may take HNRS 390 — Capstone Project Preparation (1 cr), in their penultimate year, to plan the work, and then HNRS 490 — Senior Project (1-8 cr) to complete it.
 Students may also enroll in research credits in their major department.